EAPP Australian Aboriginal and Torres Strait Islander Scholarship

 • Australian Aboriginal or Torres Strait Islander students (Confirmation of Aboriginality will be required)

-• Applied to and have been accepted as a member of ACU's Elite Athlete and Performer Program by March 15, 2023.
+• Applied to and have been accepted as a member of ACU's Elite Athlete and Performer Program by the scholarship application date.

 • Affiliated with the Australian Sports Commission OR are an international, national or state-based performing artist affiliated with an international or national performing arts company.